Original Medicare Includes Part A and Part B:

 Finding a doctor is easier because nearly every doctor in the region is accepted by PacificSource.
 And, with all our Explorer plans, you have the freedom to see any doctor you want that accepts Medicare wherever you are in the United States.
 Rest assured you are covered when you travel with worldwide urgent and emergency care.

 When you go to the doctor you will need only one ID card: your PacificSource Medicare ID card.
 The front of the card will show whether you have medical, prescription drug, and/or preventive dental coverage.
 The doctor will need to send the bill to only one company, your Medicare Advantage plan like PacificSource Medicare.
 We will pay the bills on behalf of Medicare.
 Medicare reimburses us for their portion of the costs.
 Since we deal directly with Medicare, you and your doctor will have less paperwork.

 Monthly premiums are the same for all ages.
 Everyone on one plan will pay the same premium for that year.

 Medicare Supplement Plan (Medigap)

 These plans also fill in the gaps in Medicare coverage.
 Original Medicare will cover the services under Part A and Part B. The Medigap plan will then cover some of the additional costs Medicare did not cover.
 If you also wanted Part D coverage, you would need to purchase a Part D prescription drug plan in addition to your Medigap plan.

 Not all doctors accept Original Medicare.
 If your doctor does not accept Original Medicare, then you will either need to find another doctor, pay for the services yourself, or enroll in a plan that has a contract with your doctor.
 Generally, services outside the United States are not covered.

 When you go to the doctor you will need two ID cards: your red, white, and blue Medicare card and your Medigap card.
-The doctor will need to send the bill to two places: first to Medicare to pay their portion and then to your Medigap plan to pay their portion.
+The doctor will need to send the bill to two places: first to Medicare to pay their portion and then to your Medigap plan to pay the plan's portion.

 With Medigap, monthly premiums are based on your age.